rajabrahmendra1405/Revenue-drop-analysis/README.md

-# 📊 E-commerce Sales Analysis & Dashboard
+# 📊 E-commerce Revenue Drop Analysis & Dashboard

 ## 🎯 Project Goal
 This project aims to analyse e-commerce sales data to uncover valuable insights, such as top-selling products, revenue trends, and customer purchasing behaviour.
 Additionally, an **interactive Streamlit dashboard** is built to allow dynamic exploration of the dataset.